 Some experimental traditions, such as laboratory experiments, have a long and influential history within many fields.
 Newer methods such as field, audit, and survey experiments offer exciting possibilities to test causal ideas in newer and more diverse settings and with more diverse samples.
-While the class will begin by covering fundamental experimental methodology and laboratory experiments, the majority of the class will focus on experiments conducted outside of the laboratory: from conducting audit studies on hiring managers to fielding survey experiments in nationally representative samples (and everything in between).
+The class will begin by covering fundamental experimental methodology and laboratory experiments.
+Next, we will learn about experiments conducted outside of the laboratory: from conducting audit studies on hiring managers to fielding survey experiments in nationally representative samples (and everything in between).

-We will spend roughly 75% of the course time focusing on experimental methodology and design; i.e. what types of experiments are possible and how to design and conduct methodologically sound studies.
+The first 8 weeks of the course focus on experimental methodology and design; i.e. what types of experiments are possible and how to design and conduct methodologically sound studies.
 The course is meant to be practical, teaching concrete best practices rather than only abstract concepts.
 In addition, we will read exemplar research articles throughout the semester alongside methodological pieces, illustrating the diverse and contemporary topics that are currently being studied with experimental methods.
-We will also cover issues of grant funding as many experimental questions require paying participants.

 An additional goal of the course is to introduce you to the experimental research that is currently being conducted at Purdue.
 Most of our Friday class periods for the first 8 weeks will be devoted to guest speakers.
 We will read one of their published or in-progress articles using an experimental study and then discuss the study and their research with them during the Friday class.